denidtt/insurance_demo/README.md

 6. Redhsift for Final Tier
     -- Redshift is best suited for Analytical data processing and can be used due to its ability to stored petabytes of data .

+7. SNS for Success and Failure Notifications
-7. Failure and Success Scenarios should write to SNS topics with stakeholders in the subscription list .
+    -- Failure and Success Scenarios should write to SNS topics with stakeholders' emails  in the subscription list .

 Other  Considerations
 ------------------------------